Sponsored By Blue Apron. All opinions are our own.

 The Mediterranean diet is touted as one of the world’s healthiest diets.
 Abundant in fruits, vegetables, whole grains, legumes, olive oil, and lean sources of protein like fish and protein over red meat, this healthy eating plan is based on typical foods and recipes of Mediterranean-style cooking.
-And while we are never ones to advocate any “diets” the Mediterranean diet is simply a way of eating and a great example of how you can make well-balanced food choices that taste great, boost your health and even promote weight loss!
-So if you’re new to the Mediterranean diet and looking for a beginner’s guide, or if you’ve been eating this way for awhile and are just looking for more Mediterranean mediterranean breakfast ideas or lunch and dinner recipes, you’ve come to the right place.
+And while we are never ones to advocate specific “diets,” the Mediterranean diet is simply a way of eating and a great example of how you can make well-balanced food choices that taste great, boost your health and even promote weight loss!
+So if you’re new to the Mediterranean diet and looking for easy Mediterranean recipes for beginners, or if you’ve been eating this way for awhile, we’ve got some great ideas for you.

 Key components of the Mediterranean diet include: eating primarily plant-based foods like fruits, vegetables and whole grains, replacing butter with healthy fats like olive oil, using herbs and spices over salt for flavoring, limiting red meat to a few times a month or limiting to three-ounce portions, eating fish at least twice a week, eating moderate portions of cheese and yogurt daily to weekly, eating moderate portions of poultry and eggs every two days or weekly, drinking plenty of water, and drinking red wine in moderation.